biothings/bte-auto-demos/README.md

 The server accepts a number of environment variables at runtime:

-`PORT`: Which port the server will listen on.
+- `PORT`: Which port the server will listen on.
 Defaults to 3200.
-`JOB_TIMEOUT`: The amount of the time in ms the server will wait on a given async query before considering it timed out and moving on to the next one.
+- `JOB_TIMEOUT`: The amount of the time in ms the server will wait on a given async query before considering it timed out and moving on to the next one.
 Defaults to 1 hour.
-`SHORT_TIMEOUT`: The amount of time in ms the server will wait on synchronous requests (starting a query, checking query status, etc) before considering it timed out and moving on.
+- `SHORT_TIMEOUT`: The amount of time in ms the server will wait on synchronous requests (starting a query, checking query status, etc) before considering it timed out and moving on.
 Defaults to 1 minute.
+- `USE_CACHING`: Use BTE's caching feature for each query.
+Defaults to false.

 ## Running the server

 `npm run debug`, if you have `nodemon` installed, or simply `node index.js`.